nd-rw/kobo-tweaks/README.md

 # kobo-tweaks
-custom things installed on my Clara HD
+//TODO install a combination of the below things on my Kobo e-reader

 launcher: https://github.com/niluje/kfmon